danielgafni/website/www/content/blog/cloud-computing-eks-part-2/index.md

 # And why do I need to care about ArgoCD?

 ArgoCD is quite an amazing piece of technology.
-It can easily pull off tricks which traditional CD systems will struggle to imlement.
+It can easily pull off tricks which traditional CD systems will struggle to implement.
 Branch Deployments is one of them.

 ArgoCD has a concept of `ApplicationSet` - a template which can spawn multiple instances of `Applications`s. `ApplicationSet`s can be backed by various Generators, `pullRequest` being one of them.